-Noel Kempff Mercado National Park is one of the largest and most intact parks in the Amazon Basin and is the site of a rich mosaic of habitat types from Cerrado savannah and forest to upland evergreen Amazonian forests.
+Noel Kempff Mercado National Park is one of the largest, most intact parks in the Amazon Basin and is the site of a rich mosaic of habitat type.
 The park boasts an evolutionary history dating back over a billion years to the Precambrian period.

 The site also contains a high diversity of plant and animal species, including viable populations of many globally threatened large vertebrates.
 While biological exploration is still in its infancy, over 2700 species of plants have already been recorded including 26 plants new to science; total floristic diversity is estimated at 4,000 species; while over six hundred species of birds, approximately 125 of mammals, 127 of reptiles and amphibians and 246 species of fish have already been recorded.

 Viable populations exist of many globally endangered or threatened large vertebrates including the giant otter, giant anteater, hyacinth macaw, giant armadillo, pink river dolphin, maned wolf, marsh and pampas deer.